JohnnyChen129/Flashcard-O-Matic/README.md

 ### Home Page:
 ![home](/screenshots/home.jpg)
 The home screen has the following features:
-- A "Create Deck" button that will take the user to the Create Deck screen when clicked on.
+- A "Create Deck" buttom that will take the user to the Create Deck screen when clicked on.
 - Existing decks are shown with the deck name, the number of cards in that deck, and a "View", "Study", and "Delete" button.
 - Clicking the "View" button will take the user to that deck's Deck screen.
 - Clicking the "Study" button will take the user to the Study screen.